-Welcome to the General Surgery Residency Program at the University of Texas Health Science Center at Tyler.
+Welcome to the General Surgery Residency Program at The University of Texas at Tyler School of Medicine.
 The goal of our ACGME-approved residency program is to recruit and train confident, technically capable and well-rounded surgeons.

 Scroll down to view our virtual tour video.

 The large clinical volume and the mix of academic, hospital-employed and private surgeons provide a comprehensive learning experience, allowing our graduates to be successful in any setting.
 With more than 24,000 cases performed annually and a strong educational and academic program, our graduates can choose to practice general surgery or match in competitive fellowships.

 UT Health East Texas is a 10-hospital system with more than 50 clinic locations covering East Texas.
 Our flagship hospital, UT Health Tyler, is a 502-bed level-1 trauma center serving as a tertiary referral center and will house the new residency program.
 We treat high-acuity patients who present late with diverse and complex surgical pathology.

 Our program fosters intellectual development and independent residents who run our surgical services.
 Our faculty believe in education and understand the importance of autonomy and progressive responsibility.
 They want to see you plan and perform the entire procedure and mentor students and junior residents.
 We aim to graduate the type of surgeon others call upon.

 We have set up a comprehensive basic science, clinical, robotic and simulation curriculum.
 Residents will have the opportunity to participate in scholarly activities and to develop executive leadership skills through participation in hospital committees and Quality Improvement programs.

 - Five-year ACGME accredited program with three categorical residents per year.

 - Dedicated Burn, Transplant and Pediatric Surgery rotations at the University of Texas Southwestern in Dallas.

 - Residents perform all cases with no fellows to compete with.